aws-samples/amazon-transcribe-live-meeting-assistant/README.md

 The LMA user joins a meeting in their browser, and then enables the LMA Browser extension, and authenticates using their LMA credentials.
 If the meeting app is supported by the LMA extension, the user's name, the meeting name, and active speaker names are automatically detected by the extension.
 If the meeting app is not supported by the extension, then the LMA user can manually type their name and the meeting topic - active speakers names will not be detected.

 The LMA user chooses **Start Listening** on the LMA extension panel, and a secure web socket connection is established to the pre-configured LMA stack websocket URL, and the user's authentication token is validated.
-The LMA browser extension sends a START message to the websocket containing the meeting matadata (name, topic, etc), and starts streaming 2-channel audio from (1) the user's microphone, and (2) the incoming audio channel containing the voices of the other meeting participants.
+The LMA browser extension sends a START message to the websocket containing the meeting metadata (name, topic, etc.), and starts streaming 2-channel audio from (1) the user's microphone, and (2) the incoming audio channel containing the voices of the other meeting participants.
 The extension monitors the meeting app to detect active speaker changes during the call, and sends that metadata also to the websocket, enabling LMA to label speech segments with the speaker's name.

 The websocket server running in AWS Fargate starts consuming the real time 2-channel audio fragments from the incoming websocket stream.
 The  audio is streamed to an Amazon Transcribe streaming session, and the transcription results are written in real time to Kinesis Data Streams.